MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/print/iasphelp-istcpmonsupported.md

 - Iasphelp.get_IsTCPMonSupported
 api_type:
 - COM
-ms.date: 04/20/2017
+ms.date: 06/23/2023
 ---

-# Iasphelp::get\_IsTCPMonSupported method
+# Iasphelp::getIsTCPMonSupported method

 The **IsTCPMonSupported** property enables an ASP Web page to determine if Microsoft's standard TCP/IP [port monitor](./port-monitors.md) is being used with a printer.